 The most valuable thing to give a child is your time, your attention, and your participation in some kind of activity.

 An Example of an Enriching Activity

-I took my granddaughter Lillian to an art gallery and book signing.
+I took my older granddaughter to an art gallery and book signing.
 She was fascinated to meet real people who write and make art.

 I happen to love art, writing, books, and food.
 That’s what guides me in what I share.
 But that’s only a small sample of enriching activities.